 An ISA is a tax-free account for cash and investments.
-Learn how they work and what the different types are – including cash, Help to Buy, Lifetime, and stock and shares ISAs.
+Learn how they work and what the different types are – including cash, Lifetime, and stock and shares ISAs.

 An ISA is a type of savings account.
 You can earn interest, dividends and capital gains from an ISA without ever being taxed.

 The amount you’re allowed to pay into an ISA is limited by the UK government – the current allowance is £20,000 per year.

 One of the main attractions of an ISA is that you’ll never be taxed on interest.

 But this isn’t the advantage it used to be, as the government introduced a personal savings allowance on all savings accounts in 2016.
 This means that – no matter what savings account you use – you won’t be taxed on the first £1,000 of interest if you’re a basic rate taxpayer, or the first £500 if you’re a higher rate taxpayer.
 After this, you’ll pay tax at 20% or 40% respectively.

 With this in mind – and the fact that many ISAs have low interest rates – it’s worth considering other types of savings accounts before putting your money away.

 But an ISA can still come in handy, for example if:

 You want to save for a home or retirement